username123-spec/GFRIEND/README.md

 1. **General Domain Dataset**: We selected the publicly available ["Skywork-Reward-Preference-80K-v0.2"]("Skywork-Reward-Preference-80K-v0.2") as the base preference data.
 For few-shot scenarios, we used a small number of high-quality samples (approximately 3,000) for experimentation and tested on public benchmarks such as UltraFeedback, PKU-SafeRLHF, and Reward-Bench.

-2. **Domain-Specific Dataset**: To verify the effectiveness of the method in specialized scenarios, the paper also constructed a medical preference dataset simulating a low-resource environment.
+2. **Medical Domain Dataset**: To verify the effectiveness of the method in specialized scenarios, the paper also constructed a medical preference dataset simulating a low-resource environment.
 The dataset consists of 3,500 entries, with 3,000 used for training and 500 for validation.
 The data is derived from anonymized segments of real clinical conversations and publicly available medical data.
 It has undergone deduplication, normalization, anonymization, and expert annotation to form a structured preference format of (question, answer_pos, answer_neg).

 When reproducing or conducting research using the above datasets, please note the following points: